ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 In this chapter, we introduced the concept of “type” in programming and examined how Python deals with types.
 A type is a fundamental attribute of data that constrains what you can do with that data ([Data type - Wikipedia](https://en.wikipedia.org/wiki/Data_type#:~:text=ImageThe%20standard%20type%20hierarchy%20of,Python%203)).
-Python’s approach to types is flexible – it is dynamically typed, meaning you don’t have to declare types and can freely mix and change them at runtime, which gives a lot of power and agility at the cost of potential runtime type errors if you’re not careful.
+Python’s approach to types is flexible--it is dynamically typed, meaning you don’t have to declare types and can freely mix and change them at runtime, which gives a lot of power and agility at the cost of potential runtime type errors if you’re not careful.
 Python emphasizes **duck typing**, relying on the actual capabilities of objects rather than explicit type declarations, which makes code very flexible and reuseable.

 We also discussed how Python has evolved to include **optional static typing** via type hints.